 As seen in the photo above there is certainly aging related changes ongoing as one ages from early youth to the golden years.
 But if you look closely at the eyebrow levels in all three faces, you can see something is different, yet the eyebrows are essentially in the same positions.
 During routine consultations in our Aliso Viejo office, I often ask patients to bring in photographs of themselves in their twenties, thirties, and beyond.
 This is important because what better way is there to compare changes than through earlier photographs or ourselves.

 So if they eyebrows are not falling then what’s going on?
-Going back and looking more closely at the photographs and comparing the area immediately underneath the brow you can see a lack or loss of fullness or volume leading to a flattening of the area and the appearance of excess skin.
-Think of the loss of volume as something similar to a balloon losing air.
+Going back and looking more closely at the photographs and comparing the areas immediately underneath, above, and around the brows you can see a loss of fullness or volume leading to deflation of the areas and the appearance of excess and loose skin.
+Think of the loss of volume as something similar to a balloon losing air (deflating).
 The volume loss is due to the loss of fatty tissue, bone, collagen and other elements.

 In this case, elevating the eyebrows, as one would do during a browlift procedure, would actually make the eye area look worse and hollow.
 Here, the best option would be an upper (and lower) blepharoplasty (bleph-A-Row-Plas-Tea) and re-volumizing the area with fat transfer (otherwise known as fat augmentation).